thatsmybis/thatsmybis/README.md

 Roles are loaded from the Discord server.

-## Laraval Custom Configurations
+## Custom Configurations

 - `ONLY_FULL_GROUP_BY` for SQL has been disabled in `database.php` by changing `strict` to `false`.
 This is to allow for writing simpler `GROUP BY` clauses in queries.
 If you can fix the `group by` complications caused by `strict`, you're welcome to turn it back on.
 I tried.
 It required mutilating my `SELECT` statements, and even then I couldn't get it to 100% work the way it did before 5.7 when it just assumed `ANY_VALUE()` on non-aggregated columns (even when I told it to use `ANY_VALUE()`).
 Good luck. ([SO thread](https://stackoverflow.com/questions/34115174/error-related-to-only-full-group-by-when-executing-a-query-in-mysql))
+- `max_input_vars` in `php.ini` (PHP's config) has been increased from 1000 to 5000.
+This is to support some pages with an absurd amount of inputs. (ie. 120 items with 40 input fields each = 4800 inputs)

 ## Docker Compose Local Development Environment

 The laravel development environment can be bootstrapped by utilizing the bitnami laravel docker images to stand up laravel and mariadb.

 Requirements: Docker Desktop

 In the root of the project directory, there is a file called `docker-compose.yml`.
 This file contains the configuration for standing up the development environment.
 When the image starts, it is mapping in the the directory and sub directories of where it is located.